A** Fatty fish

-Eggs are a rich source of B vitamins and an important micronutrient in the body called choline that helps regulate mood and memory (egg yolks being amongst the most concentrated sources of this nutrient).
-Studies have found that higher intakes of choline may influence better memory and mental function.
+Eggs are a rich source of B vitamins.
+Egg yolks contain an important micronutrient called choline too.
 So, whether you fancy them boiled, poached, sunny side up or over easy, getting more into your diet around study time would be an eggs-ellent idea!

 Swisse Me & exam brain fuel

-Our Super Me bundle scores high marks when it comes to everything you need snack-wise around study and exams.
-8 tasty superfood pouches packed with antioxidants designed to detox and recharge body and mind with every squeeze.
+Our scores high marks when it comes to everything you need snack-wise around study and exams.
+Eight tasty superfood pouches packed with antioxidants designed recharge body and mind with every squeeze.
 From chia and spinach to beetroot with collagen and magnesium - we’ve handpicked brain-boosting ingredients that will help see you through these challenging times.
 Plus, there’s also our pocket-size Artichoke shot for another hit of goodness and source of fibre.